 Self-hosting is the term that describes running software on your own server or infrastructure, rather than relying on a third-party cloud or hosted service.
 That sounds complicated, but it just means taking responsibility for, and control of, your own data.
 It sounds great in theory, but it requires enthusiasm and technical know-how, so if you don't know the difference between DNS and SDN, don't read any further!

 Why might you want to do this?
-There are usually various reasons, including:
+There are various reasons, including:

 • Privacy - your data stays with you and you own it.